HuttonICS/Cryopreservation-Stirling-Cycle/ITS-UNITE.md

 ```

 ## Step 8: Denoise Paired Sequences
 This step involves denoising paired-end sequences using DADA2, a pipeline for detecting and correcting (or removing) Illumina amplicon sequence data.
-This includes model-based quality filtering, dereplication (removal of duplicates), sample inference, merging of paired-end reads, and chimera removal.
+This includes model-based quality filtering, dereplication (removal of duplicates), sample inference, merging of paired-end reads, and chimera removal using DADA2.
+Due to the high degree of variation in length across different species,   `--p-trim-left-f 0`  and `--p-trim-left-r 0` need to be used to improve the biological reads.

 ```bash
 qiime dada2 denoise-paired \
   --i-demultiplexed-seqs trimmed-demux_its.qza \